South Korea plans tracking wristbands, US virus deaths rise

 A South Korean health official, Yoon Tae-ho, acknowledged privacy and civil liberties concerns about the wristband plan.
 But Yoon said they were necessary because the number of people under self-quarantine soared after the country began requiring 14-day isolation for anyone arriving from abroad beginning April 1.

-The wristbands are designed to alert police if the wearers leave home or try to destroy or cut them off.
+The wristbands, which communicate with tracking apps installed on smartphones through Bluetooth, are designed to alert officials if the wearers leave home or try to destroy or cut them off.

-Lee Beom-seok, an official from the Ministry of the Interior and Safety, said the government lacked authority to compel people to wear the wristbands.
+Lee Beom-seok, an official from the Ministry of the Interior and Safety, said the government lacked legal authority to compel people to wear the wristbands.
 He said they would be asked to sign consent forms.

 Under the country’s recently strengthened laws on infectious diseases, people can face up to a year in prison or fined as much as $8,200 for breaking quarantine orders.
 Lee said those who agree to wear the wristbands could be possibly considered for lighter punishment.